oktadev/okta-blog/_source/_posts/2020-12-14-jhipster-quarkus-oidc.md

 Among other files, JHipster Quarkus generates a set of Docker Compose files to help you bootstrap a dev environment tailored for your freshly generated application
 This is the case for Keycloak.
-Keycloak is the default OIDC engine that’s used by JHipster, and you can run it in a Docker container.
+Keycloak is the default OIDC engine that's used by JHipster, and you can run it in a Docker container.

 You can start a Keycloak container configured with the appropriate users and groups via the command: